Carlmundo/WA-Plus/README.md

  	- Shotgun
  	- Banana Bombs can now become Super Banana Bombs
  	- Super Sheep can now become Aqua Sheep
+ - Extended / RubberWorm options (click the star icon next to the game options button)

 These features could also be unlocked by achieving progress and gold medals in single player.
 The patch will backup your existing "Teams" file (\User\Teams\WG.WGT) and use a new file in order to unlock the content.
 You can find your backup in the \User\Teams folder.